ANSWERS FOR YOUR BOATING SERVICE QUESTIONS

 Can a dirty boat bottom affect my boat’s performance?

 Absolutely.
 Besides being unsightly and smelly, an algae-covered boat bottom creates more drag as you move through the water.
 This decreases your boat’s performance, making your engine work harder to get the boat on plane and simultaneously increases your fuel consumption.
-Call Roger in our service department for special offers on our professional boat bottom cleaning services that will make your boat perform better and save you gas as well.
+Call Phil or Kim in our service department for special offers on our professional boat bottom cleaning services that will make your boat perform better and save you gas as well.

 Now that ethanol fuel is mandated for boats as well as cars in Allegheny and surrounding counties, what steps should I take to protect my boat engine?

 Most importantly, always choose a high-quality refueling station.
 Fresh gasoline is critical with ethanol gas.
 Fox Chapel Marine has taken the worry out of finding high-quality marine gasoline.
 In order to protect our boaters from possible ethanol fuel related problems, Fox Chapel Marine has enrolled in the ValvTech Marine Fuel Program.
 ValvTech marine fuel are especially formulated for marine engines and marine operating conditions.
 They contain additional marine grade ValvTech fuel additives that are not contained in automotive grade controlling moisture to prevent phase separation and maintaining octane rating, stabilizing fuel to keep it fresh for up to a year, clean up intake valve, intake port and manifold deposits.
 Boats using ValvTech fuel do not need any additional fuel additives to prevent fuel related problems.